Licensing of temporary employment agencies

 The role of the Consultation and Dialogue Committee for employment issues

-The missions of this Committee are to issue reasoned opinions on:
+The missions of the Commission are to issue reasoned opinions on:

-• the suspension or withdrawal of licences from temporary employment agencies
+- the suspension or withdrawal of licences from temporary work agencies

 The composition of this Committee: